-Thousands of people will soon arrive in Washington, D.C., for President Obama’s inauguration.
+Thousands of people traveled to Washington D.C. in 2013 to attend President Obama’s second inauguration.
 Who are the people who visit the nation’s capital to see the Chief Executive?
 For the past 70 years, researchers have wondered about the psychiatric makeup of the President’s visitors — especially those visitors who are psychotic.

 From the 1940s